 For Canadian children it is very common to try many extracurricular activities outside of school.
 Some choose to join a sports team near their home while others might take dance classes or piano lessons.
 Many parents, teachers, and child development experts encourage youth to be as well rounded and active as possible to grow healthy minds and bodies.

-Proud Canadian Kids is proud to call DITCanada.net a sponsor.
+Proud Canadian Kids is proud to call DITCanada.com a sponsor, and we thank them for their assistance in developing this website..